bolderflight/sbus/README.md

+This gork of teh bolderflight/SBUS Arduino library adds a *readS()* function that returns signed integer values and associated *setMidPoint()* and *getMidPoint* functions.
+Othwise teh information below is taken from the bolderflight repo.

 # SBUS
 Arduino library for communicating with SBUS receivers and servos.
 SBUS uses inverted serial logic with a baud rate of 100000, 8 data bits, even parity bit, and 2 stop bits.
 This library works with Teensy 3.x and LC devices, the [STM32L4](https://github.com/simondlevy/grumpyoldpizza), the Maple Mini, and ESP32 (see below).
 If you have other Arduino devices or port this library, I would appreciate pull requests to update this to work with as many devices as possible.